d-k-ivanov/d-k-ivanov.github.io/about.md

 ## About me

-* Experienced engineer with various knowledge of IT and Software Development areas.
+* Experienced engineer with various knowledge of IT and Software Development areas
-* Experienced in Banking, Medical and Enterprise areas from low-level infrastructure perspective to high-level project management.
+* Experienced in Banking, Medical and Enterprise areas from low-level infrastructure perspective to high-level project management
-* Experience to follow and integration compliance guidelines and international standards (e.g. ISO 8583, PCI DSS and HIPAA).
+* Experience to follow and integration compliance guidelines and international standards (e.g. ISO 8583, PCI DSS and HIPAA)
-* My Myers-Briggs personality type is ISFJ.
+* My Myers-Briggs personality type is ISFJ
 * Strong time management skills
+* Interested in science, world and humanity.

 ***